FAQ on Cord Blood Banking

 To view a topic, click on it and find the answer.

-Cord blood is a rich source of Haematopoietic Stem Cells (HSCs), which are primarily responsible for replenishing blood and regenerating the immune system.
-They have the unique ability to differentiate into various cell types found in blood as depicted in the diagram below:
+Cord blood stem cells are also known as Haematopoietic Stem Cells (HSCs), which are responsible for replenishing blood and regenerating the immune system.
+These stem cells can be found within the umbilical cord following the birth of a baby and have the unique ability to differentiate into various cell types found in blood as depicted in the diagram below:

 - Red blood cells - which transport oxygen